OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Imagery-Intelligence-IMINT.md

 ## **<u>General Image Search</u>**

 - [PastVu](https://pastvu.com/)
-  View old photos from 1826 to 2000 that have been geo-located and plotted on a map.
+  View old photos from 1826 to 2000 that have been geolocated and plotted on a map.
 - [FaceSaerch](http://www.facesaerch.com/)
   Uses Google to search for images of faces from a specific keyword.
 - [IconFinder](https://www.iconfinder.com/search)